CNR-STIIMA-IRAS/cnr_ros_control/cnr_hardware_interfaces/cnr_topic_hardware_interface/README.md

 The package **cnr_topic_hardware_interface** is mainly made by the class **TopicRobotHW** that implements some additional features wrt to **cnr_hardware_interface::RobotHW**:

+> _checkForConflict_ policy is different from ROS-Control standard:
+>
-> _checkForConflict_ policy is different from ROS-Control standard.
-Each controller can use more than a hardware_interface for a single joint (for example: position, velocity, effort).
-One controller can control more than one joint.
-A joint can be used only by a controller.
+> 1. Each controller can use more than a hardware_interface for a single joint (for example: position, velocity, effort).
+> 2. One controller can control more than one joint.
+> 3. A joint can be used only by a controller.
+>

 ## Required parameters